 - Review your compliance program (policies and procedures, risk assessment and training program) every two years for the purpose of testing its effectiveness.

-See Guideline 4: Implementation of a compliance regime, the Risk-based approach guide and the Risk-based approach workbook for credit unions/caisses populaires for more information on these obligations.
+See Compliance program requirements, the Risk-based approach guide and the Risk-based approach workbook for credit unions/caisses populaires for more information on these obligations.

 Know your client